‘With faith in Jesus, love and teaching we grow’

 To help your child in Maths please ensure that they practise their times tables and complete all homework on time.
 Homework will be set every Friday.

-The topics studied this term are: Ourselves, Life Choices and Hope, following the ‘Come and See’ scheme of work.
+The topics studied this term are: Transformation, Freedom and Responsibility and Stewardship, following the ‘Come and See’ scheme of work.

 The children will also continue to learn about other faiths and religions.